NCAR/swes-container-tools/README.md

 # swes-container-tools

-Portable scripts for simplifying and standardizing Docker containers
+This repo contains ultra-portable Bourne-ish scripts that are designed to be run within Docker containers to simplify and standardize common operations.